Starting an Online Business on Amazon or eBay

 Advantages of choosing eBay for starting an online business

-As your eBay store grows and you add other marketplaces, use multi channel inventory management to keep stock accurate and prevent overselling.
+eBay brings built-in buyer traffic, so discovery starts faster.
+As sales grow across channels, use multi channel inventory management to keep stock accurate and prevent overselling.

 Challenges you may face with eBay